mathiasertl/django-ca/docs/source/ocsp.rst

 ************

 **django-ca** provides the generic view :py:class:`~django_ca.views.OCSPView` for an OCSP service for your certificate authorities.
+This allows for special OCSP services with "unusual" settings, but is usually not needed, the default setup should do just fine.

 The setup involves:

 #. :ref:`Creating a responder certificate <create-ocsp-cert>`
 #. :ref:`Configure generic views <ocsp-generic-views>`